 (a) Debriefs and report

-Debriefs and reports are often overlooked, especially by startups that run fast towards their goals.
+Debriefs and reports (such as sales dashboards) are often overlooked, especially by startups that run fast towards their goals.

 “There’s a lot of experimentation at this stage,” shares Joseph.